teejee2008/aptik/MANUAL.md

 Following actions are executed for restore:

 1. Backups are created for  `/etc/fstab` and `/etc/crypttab` by moving existing files to  `/etc/fstab.bkup.<timestamp>` and `/etc/crypttab.bkup.<timestamp>`
+2. *Existing entries* in `/etc/fstab` and `/etc/crypttab` will remain *unchanged*.
-2. Extra entries in the backup folder are added to `/etc/fstab` and `/etc/crypttab` .
-Existing entries in `/etc/fstab` and `/etc/crypttab` will be preserved.
-Extra entries are determined by checking if the mount point is used by an existing entry.
+3. *New entries* in backup folder are *added* to `/etc/fstab` and `/etc/crypttab` .
+New entries are determined by comparing mount point path.

-**Notes:**
+4. New entries for system mount points - `/`,  `/boot`, `/boot/efi` and  `/home` - will **not** be added to `/etc/fstab` and `/etc/crypttab` .
+Existing entries (if any) will remain unchanged.
-* All entries are sorted on mount point field before the fstab file is written to disk.
-This ensures that base mount points are mounted before mounting subdirectories.
+5. All entries are sorted on mount point field before the fstab file is written to disk.
+This ensures that base mount paths are populated before mounting subdirectories.
-* Backup entry for `/boot/efi` will not be added, if not already existing in `/etc/fstab`
+6. New entries added to `/etc/crypttab` will have `nofail` appended to options if not already present.
+This allows the system to boot successfully even if device is missing at boot time.
-* It is recommended to review changes after restore completes.
-Run `sudo aptik --list-mounts` or `cat /etc/fstab; cat /etc/crypttab;` to view the updated entries.
+7. It's recommended to review changes before rebooting the system.
+Run `sudo aptik --list-mounts` to view updated entries after restore completes.